 Mr. Fletcher was a British graphics designer who took inspiration and elements from both European and American design styles to create a design of his own.

-Through his illustrious career, Fletcher was different from other graphic designers because he used unique elements and design styles to create logos that were beautiful and astounding.
+Throughout his illustrious career, Fletcher was different from other graphic designers because he used unique elements and design styles to create beautiful and astounding logos.

-Alan Fletcher’s most known work is logo he has created for Reuters.
-For this logo, he used typography that was simple looking but demanded attention from the viewer.
+Alan Fletcher’s most well-known work is the logo he created for Reuters.
+For this logo, he used typography that was simply looking but demanded attention from the viewer.

-Alan Fletcher also wrote a book which is named “The Art of Looking Sideways,” which is a must-read for any graphic designers.
+Alan Fletcher also wrote a book called “The Art of Looking Sideways,” which is a must-read for any graphic designer.

 5. Walter Landor: Designer of Levis Logo

-One of the most famous clothing logos is LEVIS logo, which is one of the world’s largest companies in the clothing industry.
+One of the most famous clothing logos is the LEVIS logo, one of the world’s largest companies in the clothing industry.
 Walter Landor was working as a designer, and he noticed a change in the marketing style of products.

-The time of store clerks who recommended products to consumers was nearing to an end.
-So, he decided that the next phase of marketing will depend highly on the logo of the company.
+The time of store clerks recommending products to consumers was nearing an end.
+So, he decided that the following marketing phase would depend highly on the company’s logo.
 He then designed a Levis logo in warm red color.

-At the time people prefer to use cooler color tones for their brands similar to the swiss-modernism style.
-Mr. Landor is mostly recognized for his work on Levi’s and Alitalia.
-Because of him starting the trend for warmer colored logos, many other companies also started using it.
+At the time, people prefer to use cooler color tones for their brands, similar to the swiss-modernism style.
+Mr. Landor is mainly recognized for his work on Levi’s and Alitalia.
+Because he started the trend for warmer colored logos, many other companies also started using it.

 Just like any other field, some pioneers pave the way for others.
-The 5 famous logo designers that I mentioned in this article has made this beautiful job easy for us.
-Graphic designing and particular logo designing is a trendy and evergreen field, and logo designers are partly responsible for the success of every global company know today.
+The 5 famous logo designers I mentioned in this article have made this beautiful job easy for us.
+Graphic designing and particular logo designing, is a trendy and evergreen field, and logo designers are partly responsible for every global company known today’s success.